One in 4 Million: The Nurse Who Mentored Me

 It is the longing that stood out to me the most.

 The nurses I met in that room, and nurses I meet everywhere, certainly express longing for better staffing, improved systems that facilitate smoother workflow, and a supportive work environment.
-But these are all longings that tie into one deeper longing, which is a longing for enduring meaning in our day-to-day work—as hard as some days may be—and a […]
+But these are all longings that tie into one deeper longing, which is a longing for enduring meaning in our day-to-day work—as hard as some days may be—and a broader sense of […]

 Nurses Week: A Time to Reflect on the Incredible Work Nurses Do